Ibn Wahshiyya: The Book of the Desire of the Maddened Lover for the Knowledge of Secret Scripts

 One of the works attributed to Ibn Wahshiyya is the Kitāb Shawq al-mustahām fī maʿrifat rumūz al-aqlām ("The Book of the Desire of the Maddened Lover for the Knowledge of Secret Scripts”), a work dealing amongst other things with Egyptian hieroglyphs.
 Its author refers to his extensive travels in Egypt, but Ibn Wahshiyya himself seems never to have visited Egypt, a country which he barely even mentions in his authentic works.
 For this and other reasons, scholars believe the work to be spurious.
 According to Jaakko Hämeen-Anttila, it may have been authored by Hasan ibn Faraj, an obscure descendant of the Harranian Sabian scholar Sinan ibn Thabit ibn Qurra (c.
 880–943) who claimed to have merely copied the work in the year 413 AH, corresponding to 1022–3 CE.

 The Book of Poisons

 Another work attributed to Ibn Wahshiyya is a treatise on toxicology called the Book of Poisons, which combines contemporary knowledge on pharmacology with magic and astrology.
+This treatise was strongly influenced by Indian sources.